Asbestos Testing in Your Home

 You may not have heard of the cancer that affects about 3,000 Americans each year, known as mesothelioma.
 But you’ve probably heard about the carcinogen responsible for the disease: asbestos, and it could be lurking in your everyday life!
 That’s why asbestos testing in your home is so important.

 Asbestos is a mineral found naturally in some mining deposits (like talc).
 For decades, it was manufactured into products for fireproofing, soundproofing, and/or chemical corrosion resistance.
 At one point, its use was so popular that nearly all buildings, houses, cars, and boats were built with the material.
-Moreover, over thousands of products (from crayons to cosmetic powders) were made or contaminated with asbestos and there is no safe level of asbestos exposure.
+Moreover, thousands of products (from crayons to cosmetic powders) were made or contaminated with asbestos and there is no safe level of asbestos exposure.

 As a result, more than 40,000 people lose their life to asbestos-related diseases each year.
 Typically, people who work in industries that handle large amounts of friable asbestos (i.e., potentially airborne dust) have the highest risk of developing asbestos-caused cancers (such as construction workers).
 However, asbestos is also a risk in many homes today and testing these areas of your home is the only way to know the extent of the danger.